 But these two grants would not be enough to cover the scope of people and situations I intended to include in the film.
-Finally, a public television station decided to co-produce "Paris".
+Finally, a public television station agreed to co-produce "Paris".
 Between late July and late September of 1987, I hit the streets with cinematographer Paul Gibson, co-producer Claire Goodman, production manager Natalie Hill, various sound and assistant camera people and several unpaid production assistants.
 The filming process was completely unpredictable, and never easy (drag queens are not known for their punctuality) and we could offer the people who spoke to us--many of whom worked at very unconventional jobs--little more than the outlet of speaking to our camera.

 At festivals and colleges, I have often been asked what it was like as a white woman entering this world.
-Well, after seeing me at balls, after inviting me into their homes between 1985 and 1987 when we began to film, the ball people saw me less as "that white girl Jennie" than as just plain "Jennie" or in the ball lingo "Miss Jennie".
+Well, after seeing me at balls and after inviting me into their homes between 1985 and 1987 when we began filming, the ball people saw me less as "that white girl Jennie" than as just plain "Jennie" or in the ball lingo "Miss Jennie".
 I'm not Black and I'm not male, but even if I looked the part, I'm not nearly witty or stylish enough to pass as a Black queen!
-This subculture, created by people who are cast out because of sex, color, and class was not about to turn me out because of who I was.
+This subculture, created by people who are cast out because of sex, color and class, was not about to turn me out because of who I was.

-My strangest experiences were not when I was actually at the balls, but in places where people didn't know what to make of me; walking to the subway in a run-down section of Harlem on my way back from an audio interview, a Black man looked me up and down, took note of my class and my age and my sex and said "Are you for real?" meaning people like me didn't walk around in his neighborhood.
-At "Sally's Hideaway", a bar where Dorian performs, a drag queen looked at my close-fitting striped leggings and long over-shirt and said "You're good, Honey"-- meaning I looked like a real girl.
+My strangest experiences were not when I was actually at the balls, but rather in places where people didn't know what to make of me.
+At "Sally's Hideaway", a bar where Dorian performs, a drag queen looked at my close-fitting striped leggings and long over-shirt and said "You're good, Honey"--meaning I looked like a real girl.
 Walking into the sunlight out of an all-night ball, I would frequently look at men or women, and wonder, are they real?
 What is a real woman or a real man?
 Were we all just playing at gender?

-I talked to scholars like Esther Newton, Barbara Kirshenblatt-Gimblett and Vito Russo, among others, who all rounded out my sense of how gay culture collides with straight, Black with white, subculture with culture-at-large.
-The ball world was not the first time that Blacks, Latinos, gays and poor people had formed an island against a world that oppresses or ignores them.

-I learned that many of the moves of Voguing originate from centuries-old African dance; the back-and-forth insults ("Reading" "throwing Shade") come directly out of an African and Afro-American sensibility of the verbally eloquent insult; while "camp", an ironic stance--both visual and verbal--is as old as gay culture itself.
-Although little of this historical information finds its way directly into "Paris is Burning", I think that it was essential that I understood what I was seeing in a cultural and historical context before I sought to condense it all into less than eighty minutes.
-And a few scenes in the film arise directly from this research: Junior made his moving "This is White America!" speech in the course of a conversation he and I had about Malcolm X and his idea of "white devils".
+I talked to scholars like Esther Newton, Barbara Kirshenblatt-Gimblett and Vito Russo, among others, who all helped to round out my sense of how gay culture collides with straight, black with white, subculture with culture-at-large.
+I read Malcolm X, James Baldwin, Frantz Fanon ond others, as part of looking for a way to think about what I was seeing in the ball world.
+The creation of the Houses was not the first time that Blacks, Latinos, gays and poor people had formed an island against a world that oppresses or ignores them.
+I learned that many of the moves of Voguing originate from centuries-old African dance; the back-and-forth insults ("Reading" "throwing Shade") come directly out of an African-American sensibility of the verbally eloquent insult; while "camp", an ironic stance--both visual and verbal--is as old as gay culture itself.
+Although little of this historical information finds its way directly into "Paris is Burning", I think that it was essential that I understood what I was seeing in a cultural and historical context before I sought to condense it all into a single film.
+A few scenes in the film arise directly from this research: Junior made his moving "This is White America!" speech in the course of a conversation he and I had about Malcolm X and his talks on "white devils".